 The following unaudited pro forma combined consolidated financial statements have been prepared to illustrate the effects of the spin-off of FTAI Infrastructure from FTAI.
 Following the spin-off, the businesses of FTAI will separate into two distinct, publicly traded companies comprising the infrastructure business and the aviation business.
-The unaudited pro forma combined consolidated financial statements have been derived from our historical audited combined consolidated financial statements for the year ended December 31, 2021 of FTAI Infrastructure.
+The unaudited pro forma combined consolidated financial statements have been derived from our historical unaudited combined consolidated financial statements for the nine-months ended September 30, 2021 and our historical audited combined consolidated financial statements for the year ended December 31, 2020 of FTAI Infrastructure.
 As detailed in the "Overview of the Separation" within the "Summary" section of this information statement, FTAI Infrastructure will be allocated the Infrastructure Subsidiaries (the predecessor group) and other assets and liabilities related to the infrastructure business.

-The unaudited pro forma combined consolidated financial statements have been prepared in accordance with Article 11 of the SEC's Regulation S-X. The unaudited pro forma combined consolidated financial statements consist of an unaudited pro forma combined consolidated balance sheet as of December 31, 2021, and unaudited pro forma combined consolidated statements of operations and comprehensive loss for the year ended December 31, 2021.
+The unaudited pro forma combined consolidated financial statements have been prepared in accordance with Article 11 of the SEC's Regulation S-X. The unaudited pro forma combined consolidated financial statements consist of an unaudited pro forma combined consolidated balance sheet as of September 30, 2021, and unaudited pro forma combined consolidated statements of operations and comprehensive loss for the nine-months ended September 30, 2021 and year ended December 31, 2020.
 The unaudited pro forma combined consolidated financial statements reported below should be read in conjunction with our historical audited combined consolidated financial statements and the related notes of FTAI Infrastructure, Transtar, LLC, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this information statement.

-The unaudited pro forma combined consolidated statement of operations and comprehensive loss for the year ended December 31, 2021 give effect to the separation and distribution of FTAI Infrastructure from FTAI and the related transactions described below as if they had occurred on January 1, 2021.
-The unaudited pro forma combined consolidated balance sheet as of December 31, 2021 gives effect to the separation and distribution of FTAI Infrastructure from FTAI and the related transactions described below as if they had occurred on such date.
+The unaudited pro forma combined consolidated statement of operations and comprehensive loss for the ninemonths ended September 30, 2021 and year ended December 31, 2020 give effect to the separation and distribution of FTAI Infrastructure from FTAI and the related transactions described below as if they had occurred on January 1, 2020.
+The unaudited pro forma combined consolidated balance sheet as of September 30, 2021 gives effect to the separation and distribution of FTAI Infrastructure from FTAI and the related transactions described below as if they had occurred on such date.